jiezhoucs/must-read/notes/pl/2020-UnsafeRust-OOPSLA20.md

     3. Performance

 ### Methodology
-Five questions in two categories
+Five questions in two categories.

 **The Rust Hypothesis – Do Developers Use Unsafe Rust as Intended?**
 1. **(Frequency).** *How often does unsafe code appear explicitly in Rust crates?*

-They counted *how many crates contain at least one unsafe block, function, trait definition, or implementation*.
+They counted *how many crates contain at least one unsafe block, function, trait definition or implementation*.
 Additionally, they measured the relative amount of unsafe code in each crate, i.e. *the ratio of the size of both unsafe blocks and unsafe function bodies to the total size of the crate.*

 2. **(Size).** *What is the size of unsafe blocks that programmers write?*

 They counted *how many MIR statements does the compiler generate for unsafe blocks*.